-Akira Restaurant – The only good sushi in Kingston (that I’ve found)
+Akira Restaurant (Kingston) – The only good sushi in Kingston (that I’ve found)

 Kingston sushi sucks.
 Plain and simple.
 I try not to be a sushi racist.
 I don’t care if it is made by Koreans (Asha, Take, Sushi-Ya) or the Chinese (Sakura).
 But generally, it is overpriced, has a horrible rice:fish ratio (R:F ratio is ever so important), and is underwhelming.
 Some of it is plain bad and some of it is just unremarkable for the price.